hrai/auto-capitalise-sentence/README.md

   ![features](imgs/features.png)

-### Debounce Delay (New)
+### Debounce Delay Configuration

-You can now configure how long the extension waits after your last keystroke before performing capitalisation.
-This helps avoid unnecessary work while you're still typing rapidly.
+Configure how long the extension waits after your last keystroke before performing capitalization processing.

-Defaults:
+**Defaults:**
 - Default delay: 5000 ms (5 seconds)
 - Range: 0 – 60000 ms

-Behaviour:
+**Behavior by Mode:**

+**Word Case Mode:**
+- Most features apply immediately (no delay)
+- Debounce only affects complex sentence processing
+- Setting delay to 0 disables debouncing entirely

+**Sentence Case Mode:**
+- ALL capitalization waits for the full debounce delay
+- No immediate processing regardless of delay setting
+- Comprehensive analysis runs only after timeout expires

+**General Behavior:**
-- Sliding window: each new keystroke resets the timer.
+- Sliding window: each new keystroke resets the timer
-- Setting delay to 0 applies capitalisation immediately (no debouncing) – may reduce performance on very large editors.
-- Each editable field gets its own independent timer.
+- Each editable field gets its own independent timer

-Recommendations:
+- Lower delays increase responsiveness but may impact performance

+**Recommendations:**
+- **Word Case**: 1000–3000 ms for balanced performance
-- 3000–5000 ms: Good balance for most users.
+- **Sentence Case**: 3000–5000 ms for optimal typing flow
-- 0–500 ms: Only if you prefer near-instant capitalisation and your pages are lightweight.
-- >10000 ms: Use if you type in long uninterrupted bursts and want minimal interruptions.
+- **Complex editors**: 5000+ ms to avoid interruptions during long typing sessions

 To change it, open the extension popup settings and update the Debounce Delay (ms) field.
 The change applies immediately to all newly observed inputs.